Perfect Rib Roast

 The Netting

-The rib roast is usually sold on the bone and partially cut away from the bone by the butcher for you.
-The netting keeps the roast attached to the bone to help it cook evenly.
 I keep the netting on while roasting.
-When it is time to remove the netting, I cut it all of the top so that you do not pull the “crust” away when pulling it off.
-Some people prefer to cut the netting off before roasting it.
+When it is time to remove the netting, I cut it all off the top so that you do not pull the “crust” away when pulling it off.

 The Butter

 The butter is what makes the beautiful char crust on the outside of the roast.
 I include seasonings for my method, but you can add whatever seasonings and adjust the measurements to your liking.
-This also helps add flavor to the au jus you are going to make.
-I use the pan drippings and this McCormick Au Jus Packet to make mine.
-To me, this makes a great, no fuss au jus.

 Rare Is Best

-I prefer to cook this roast to rare.
-Many people love a rib roast rare.
-I always have people who like it rare to well done.
-By cooking it rare, you can keep some slices rare and then add the other slices back to the roaster to finish cooking to medium or well done.
-You can also sear these slices off in a skillet if you like too.
-To me, the best way to make it not pink for the non pink meat lovers, add the slice to the skillet and add some au jus to the pan to take the pink away but keep it juicy.
+You can also sear these slices off in a skillet if you like.
+To me, the best way to make it not pink for the non pink meat lovers is to add the slice to the skillet and add some au jus to the pan to take the pink away but keep it juicy.

-whip some heavy cream to make a horseradish cream
+Whip some heavy cream to make a horseradish cream

-add as much horseradish as you like
+Add as much horseradish as you like

 Yield: varies by weight